Hector's and Maui's Dolphins: Vulnerable and Endangered Animals

 The restrictions that have been put in place to protect the Maui's dolphin sound like a good beginning.
 Some conservationists who are familiar with the area where the dolphin lives are unhappy, however.
 They say that the protection measures don't cover enough of the animal's habitat.
 The conservationists are pressing for new fishing regulations.
 The fishing industry says that the livelihood of their workers is threatened by the regulations.
 The debates and disagreements are taking up valuable time that is needed to prevent the extinction of the Maui's dolphins and allow its population to increase.

-One of the zoologists in the video above is happy that a protection zone has been established for the Hector's dolphin, allowing its population to stabilize.
+One zoologist is happy that a protection zone has been established for the Hector's dolphin, allowing its population to stabilize.
 They also says that if the protection zone was extended, the population would likely increase and be safer.
 I think that protecting both of the subspecies of Cephalorhynchus hectori is important.

 - Information about Cephalorhynchus hectori (Hector's and Maui's dolphins) from the WWF or World Wildlife Fund